 You also need to work on the appetite side (but more on that later).

-A List of Calorie-Dense Foods That Can Help You Gain Weight
+Calorie-Dense Foods to Help You Gain Weight

 Enough theory, here are some examples of foods that are healthy and can help you gain weight:

 - Nuts.
 Most kinds of nuts are very heavy in calories.
-If you think about it, this makes sense: they are like the plant's own version of an egg, so naturally they will be packed with the nutrition that the little plant needs to grow.
+If you think about it, this makes sense: they are like the plant's own version of an egg, so naturally, they will be packed with the nutrition that the little plant needs to grow.

 - Legumes.
-This categories include beans, such as red beans, black beans, and even peanuts (indeed, peanuts are not nuts).
+This category include beans, such as red beans, black beans, and even peanuts (indeed, peanuts are not nuts).
 Eating some natural peanut butter is an easy way to put extra calories into your diet.

 - Staple grains.
 People argue all the time these days about how healthy grains are, but some of the healthiest populations subsist on certain staples like rice and quinoa.
 Not all grains are bad for you, and they have a lot of calories to help you gain weight.